londelec/leandcxmlman/source/sections/Annexes/TimeZoneSpecification.rst

 \ */usr/share/zoneinfo*

-leandc firmware will attempt to locate a TZ file matching the name specified in a :xmlref:`TimeZone` attribute in this system folder.
+leandc firmware will attempt to locate a TZ file matching the name specified in a :ref:`xmlattr-IEC101maTimeSettingsTimeZone` attribute in this system folder.
 If a matching file is not found, leandc firmware will use System default time zone which means the timestamps for the particular communication protocol instance will not be adjusted.
 Please find the list of most commonly used time zones below: